 Third, with most prepaid cards, you can transfer money from your bank account to your prepaid card for free.
 While some prepaid card users don’t maintain a traditional bank account, it’s a good option if you have one.

 Some cards, like the PayPal Prepaid Mastercard and the Walmart MoneyCard allow you to transfer money from a PayPal to a prepaid card.
 Another free alternative.
+But note that the PayPal card is the only one with instant PayPal transfers.

 But, some can’t avoid loading with cash.
 Servers and drivers that receive cash tips, for example, have limited options.
 For those, consider a bank issued prepaid card with free cash load options or prepaid card that participates in one of the lower fee networks.